lshachar/Arduino_Fanatec_Wheel/Pro Mini V2 3.3V/README.md

 ![Done](photos/03.JPG)
 ![Done2](photos/04.JPG)

+# Warning
+If you ever connect the FTDI to the board while also having it connected to the wheelbase **make sure to remove the VCC pin on the FTDI interface**, otherwise it might **damage your wheelbase** because this will connect the 3.3V coming from the FTDI with the 3.3V of the wheelbase.

 # Downsides
 * In some rare cases my base reconnects if I connect the emulator to it.
 Nothing wild, just let it recalibrate and you're ready to race
-* The base thinks that the funky push button is constantly pushed.
-I don't really know why this happens so I just disabled the code which makes the button functionality work.
-You can also find two pins on the PCB, 5V and GND, to power another button controller like an ESP32-BLE.